tom1919/boxer_network/README.md

 - created network of boxers using igraph
 - network graph created using gephi and D3
 - ranking boxers using PageRank algo
-- see report: boxers_network.html or Boxers Network Report.pdf
+- see report: boxers_network.html or "Boxers Network Report.pdf"